 Writing spiders are orb-weavers, which means they make beautiful, elaborate webs in a circular formation.
 And not just one web, either.
 This scribbling spider builds and tears down its UV-light-reflective web every day!
 Female writing spiders try to build these webs in places where they won’t be disturbed.
 So, if the web is in one place one day, it will likely be in the same place the next day.
-These webs are made of silk that is stronger and more flexible than steel!
+These webs are made of silk which is stronger and more flexible than steel!

 Writing spiders are most commonly found in gardens, bushes, and shrubs.
 Because these spiders are found throughout the mainland of North America, it’s highly likely that you’ve seen this spider or its web before if you live in one of the 48 contiguous states in America.
 And if you haven’t, you may have read about the writing spider or watched a movie about it.

+Orb-weaving spiders were made famous in E.B.
+White’s beloved novel “Charlotte’s Web.”
 The character of Charlotte actually contains her spider identity in her middle name: Aranea.
 Although Charlotte is a slightly different species than a writing spider, she shares many characteristics with writing spiders, especially her web-making skills.

 Should I Kill a Writing Spider?